Approximating fixed size quantum correlations in polynomial time

-\end{lemma} We then show that the optimization in $SDP_n^{Bose}(G) $ can be restricted to the space of $n$ and $n-1$ Bose-symmetric operators.
-Although these spaces have polynomial dimension in $n$, the computational cost of determining an explicit representation of $SDP_n^{Bose}(G) $ in terms of objects of polynomial size in $n$ cannot be neglected.
-In implementations \cite{Doherty_2004, ioannou2007computationalcomplexityquantumseparability, navascues2009power}, this bottleneck is not directly discussed as the complexity of the SDP is primarily dictated by the number of free variables.
+\end{lemma} We then show that the optimization in $\mathrm{SDP}_n^{\mathrm{Bose}}(G) $ can be restricted to the spaces of $n$- and $(n-1)$-Bose-symmetric states.
+Although these spaces have polynomial dimension in $n$, the computational cost of determining an explicit representation of $\mathrm{SDP}_n^{\mathrm{Bose}}(G) $ in terms of objects of polynomial size in $n$ cannot be neglected.
+In implementations \cite{Doherty_2004, ioannou2007computationalcomplexityquantumseparability, navascues2009power}, this bottleneck is not directly discussed, as the complexity of the SDP is primarily dictated by the number of free variables.
 While this line of argument is perfectly viable for most practical purposes, it lacks the mathematical rigor necessary to analyze the computational complexity of algorithmic procedures to determine the value of a non-local game.
-Following e.g.\ \cite{gijswijt2009block, polak2020new, chee2023efficient}, and as detailed in \autoref{sec:results_efficient_Bose}, we address this gap by providing a rigorous analysis of the computational costs associated with transforming $SDP_n^{Bose}(G) $ into a representation involving only objects of size polynomial in $n$.
+Following e.g.\ \cite{gijswijt2009block, polak2020new, chee2023efficient}, and as detailed in \autoref{sec:results_efficient_Bose}, we address this gap by providing a rigorous analysis of the computational costs associated with transforming $\mathrm{SDP}_n^{\mathrm{Bose}}(G) $ into a representation involving only objects of size polynomial in $n$.
 To the best of our knowledge, this work constitutes the first use of the symmetric subspace to approximate constrained separability problems, thereby resolving an open question raised in \cite{jee2020quasi, berta2021semidefinite}, while also presenting the first detailed complexity analysis of methods based on symmetric subspaces.

-Crucially, the results of the previous section enable the approximation of $w_{Q(T)}(V,\pi)$ via the proposed Bose-symmetric hierarchy, yielding an approximation algorithm with runtime polynomial in the inverse of the approximation error.
+Crucially, the results of the previous subsection enable the approximation of $w_{Q(T)}(V,\pi)$ via the proposed Bose-symmetric hierarchy, yielding an approximation algorithm with runtime polynomial in the inverse of the approximation error.